nnsantosh/microfrontend-example.github.io/README.md

 When user selects products and adds to Cart from the Product Search component, the product details are displayed in the Shopping Cart component.

+For now the use the below two product names for searching: iphone and blackberry.

+For demo purpose the service has hardcoded data for these two products only.

 More details on developing angular element can be found here: https://blog.bitsrc.io/using-angular-elements-why-and-how-part-1-35f7fd4f0457